(III) A wheel with rotational inertia I = 1/2 MR² about its horiz... | Channels for Pearson+

 Rolling Without Slipping

-Rolling without slipping occurs when the point of contact between a rolling object and the surface does not slide.
-This condition establishes a relationship between translational speed (v) and angular speed (ω) given by v = ωR, where R is the radius of the wheel.
-This concept is essential for determining the final translational speed of the wheel as it transitions from slipping to rolling.
+Rolling without slipping occurs when the point of contact between a rolling object and the surface is momentarily at rest.
+This condition is characterized by the relationship v_cm = ωR, where v_cm is the linear velocity of the center of mass, ω is the angular velocity, and R is the radius.
+Understanding this concept is vital for solving the problem, as it defines the transition point from slipping to rolling motion.

 Recommended video: